Emerging Europe’s greatest scams

 The government managed to bring the situation under control in the north, but rebel groups and criminal gangs seized control of much of the south.
 The unrest only ended when an international peacekeeping force was sent in.
 More than 2,000 people were killed.

 The Albanian author and academic Lea Ypi lived through the violence.
-In her memoir, Free, Ypi recalls crying in her room as fighting raged on the streets, and being told to stay away from the window to avoid stray kalashnikov bullets.
+In her memoir, Free, Ypi recalls crying in her room as fighting raged on the streets, and being told to stay away from the window to avoid stray Kalashnikov bullets.

 The collapse of the pyramid schemes and subsequent violence continued to have repercussions decades later.
-Some of the weapons that Albanians took hold of during the unrest have still not been accounted for despite a series of amnesties encouraging people to hand in illegal weapons.
+Some of the weapons that Albanians took hold of during the unrest have still not been accounted for, despite a series of amnesties encouraging people to hand in illegal weapons.
 The vigilante gangs formed during this period were the precursors of some later criminal organisations.
 Distrust in the financial sector has held back the development of the local capital market.

 2000s